Crater Lake Council Scouting Programs

 About

 Crater Lake Council Scouting Programs include activities such as basic first-aid, wilderness survival, BB Guns, Archery, crafts, swimming, camping, and other outdoor activities.
-The programs also connect with a golf tournament as part of their offerings.
+The programs also connect with a golf tournament as one of their listed events.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.